jlangford9284/tfProject/README.md

 Use the initial `".\environment\europe-west\variables.tfvars"` as a template to create you own deployment placing this inside a folder for the region you wish to deploy e.g: `".\environment\us-west\variables.tfvars"`

+Create a storage bucket in GCP and update the `bucket` variable in the `backend.tf` file to store the Terraform state

 Once created you can deploy this infrastructure as followed;